danielwrobert/work-samples/README.md

 # Work Samples

-This repository contains a small sample of production-ready code samples that showcase your recent WordPress and Gutenberg experience.
+This repository contains a small sample of production-ready code samples that showcase recent WordPress and Gutenberg experience.

 ## Included samples